changah-song/fluent-fable/frontend/README.md

 ## Done

+- created separate file for the bottom section of 'read' page

 - add 'more' that expands and only show the first result initially ✅
     - implemented a way to expand and compress definition, only show the first definition (naive approach)